-(Common to All) I B.Tech - II Semester (18PHL01)
+(Common to All) I B.Tech II Semester (18PHL01)

-Lectures : 0 Periods / Week Tutorial • 0 Practical : 3 CIA Marks : 50 SEE Marks : 50 Credits : 1
+Lectures : 0 Periods / Week Tutorial : 0 Practical : 3 CIA Marks : 50 SEE Marks : 50 Credits : 1

 - 1. Determination of acceleration due to gravity at a place using compound pendulum. - 2.
-Study the variation of intensity of magnetic field along the axis of a circular coil using Stewart-Gee's apparatus. - 3.
+Study the variation of intensity of magnetic field along the axis of a circular coil using Stewart-Gees appaatus. - 3.
 Determination of thickness of thin wire using air wedge interference bands. - 4.
-Determination of wavelengths of mercury spectrum using grating normal incidence method. - 5.
-Determination of dispersive power of a given material of prism using prism minimum deviation method. - 6.
-Draw the resonant characteristic curves of L.C.R. series circuit and calculate the resonant frequency. - 7.
-Draw the characteristic curves of a photocell and calculate the maximum velocity of electron. - 8.
-Verify the laws of transverse vibration of stretched string using sonometer. - 9.
-Determine the rigidity modulus of the given material of the wire using Torsional pendulum. - 10.
-Draw the load characteristic curves of a solar cell. - 11.
-Determination of Hall coefficient of a semiconductor. - 12.
-Determination of voltage and frequency of an A.C. signal using C.R.O. - 13.
-Determination of Forbidden energy gap of Si & Ge. - 14.
+Deteiatio of adius of uatue of a Plao oe les foig Netos igs. - 5.
+Determination of wavelengths of mercury spectrum using grating normal incidence method. - 6.
+Determination of dispersive power of a given material of prism using prism minimum deviation method. - 7.
+Draw the resonant characteristic curves of L.C.R. series circuit and calculate the resonant frequency. - 8.
+Draw the characteristic curves of a photocell and calculate the maximum velocity of electron. - 9.
+Verify the laws of transverse vibration of stretched string using sonometer. - 10.
+Determine the rigidity modulus of the given material of the wire using Torsional pendulum. - 11.
+Draw the load characteristic curves of a solar cell. - 12.
+Determination of Hall coefficient of a semiconductor. - 13.
+Determination of voltage and frequency of an A.C. signal using C.R.O. - 14.
+Determination of Forbidden energy gap of Si & Ge. - 15.
 Determination of wavelength of laser source using Diode laser.